-- 1. Coordinate, implement and assess a Capstone project engaging the arts to address health in a healthcare and/or community setting. - 2.
-Articulate and discuss Capstone aim, background, activities, and findings in presentation and in written form.
+- 1. Implement a Capstone project engaging in research or evaluation in arts in health. - 2.
+Articulate and discuss Capstone aim, background, activities, and findings in video presentation and in a written Capstone paper.

-HOW THIS COURSE RELATES TO THE STUDENT LEARNING OUTCOMES IN THE ART'S IN MEDICINE GRADUATE PROGRAM:
+HOW THIS COURSE RELATES TO THE STUDENT LEARNING OUTCOMES IN THE MA IN ARTS IN MEDICINE: